Casualty Insurance Proceeds Clause Samples

 Casualty Insurance Proceeds.
 The Borrower shall be required to use all Casualty Insurance Proceeds to prepay Loans and, promptly upon the deposit of any Casualty Insurance Proceeds into the Loss Proceeds Account, the Administrative Agent shall direct the Depositary Agent to (i) transfer such Casualty Insurance Proceeds to the Administrative Agent for application to the prepayment of Loans in accordance with Section 2.1.8 of the Credit Agreement, or (ii) if requested by the Borrower pursuant to the second sentence of Section 2.1.8 of the Credit Agreement, transfer such Casualty Insurance Proceeds to the Prepayment Account."

-Casualty Insurance Proceeds.
-In the event that any of the USCC Assets have been damaged prior to the Closing Date by a casualty covered by insurance ("Damaged Assets"), USCC shall (prior to and following Closing) use Commercially Reasonable Efforts to collect amounts due (if any) in respect of such Damaged Assets under applicable insurance policies, which amounts, (i) if collected prior to Closing, will be used to repair or replace the Damaged Assets and (ii) if collected following Closing, will be remitted to AWS.
+Casualty Insurance Proceeds. (a) In the event that any of the USCC Transferred Assets have been damaged or destroyed prior to the Closing Date by a casualty covered by insurance (“Damaged Assets”), USCC shall, and shall cause its Affiliates and Representatives to, (prior to and following Closing) use Commercially Reasonable Efforts to collect amounts due (if any) in respect of such Damaged Assets under applicable insurance policies, which amounts, (i) if collected prior to Closing, will be used to repair or replace the Damaged Assets and (ii) if collected following Closing, will be remitted to ALLTEL promptly, but in any event no later than 30 days after receipt by USCC or its Affiliates or Representatives.

 Casualty Insurance Proceeds.
 If all or any part of the Real Property Collateral is damaged or destroyed (the “Damaged Property”), then all proceeds of insurance ("Insurance Proceeds") shall be ☒payable and paid to Lender, and shall be either applied in accordance with Section 2.4(f)(ii) or made available to Borrowers to be used to restore the Damaged ☒Property, as provided below.☒